Michaszek224/Michaszek224/README.md

 # Hi there!
 I'm Michał 1x dev

 ## About Me
-I'm a Computer Science student passionate about backend development, databases, big data and devops.
+I'm a Computer Science student passionate about backend development, databases, big data and ai/ml.
 I also enjoy using AI tools to enhance productivity and make things easier.
 Huge linux enthusiast, currently working on arch(main) and fedora.

 ## For Job Recruiters
 - I`m mainly looking for work/ internship in backend.